gr0uch/simulacra/README.md

 ## Caveats

-The `delete` keyword will not trigger a DOM update, due to lack of reflection on this keyword.
+- The `delete` keyword will not trigger a DOM update, due to lack of reflection on this keyword.
+- Out-of-bounds array index assignment will not work, because the number of settters is equal to the length of the array.

-The bound data object may not contain any getters & setters of its own, since they will be overridden by Simulacra.js.
+- The bound data object may not contain any getters & setters of its own, since they will be overridden by Simulacra.js.

 ## Under the Hood